LLNL/Thomson-Scattering-Cross-Section-Calculator/README.md

 Code can be imported into MATLAB using the built in GIT interface: https://www.mathworks.com/help/matlab/matlab_prog/retrieve-from-git-repository.html

+Alternatively code can be downloaded and placed into a matlab accessible folder.
+All included dependencies must be accessible in the matlab function search path (https://www.mathworks.com/help/matlab/matlab_env/what-is-the-matlab-search-path.html?searchHighlight=search%20path&s_tid=srchtitle_search%20path_1).

 ### Prerequisites

 Requires a MATLAB licence to run.
-There are no prerequisites to run these scripts.
+There are no other prerequisites to run these scripts.

 ## Getting Started